openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md

 In the first case, the Model Optimizer generates the IR with required pre-processing layers and Inference Engine samples may be used to infer the model.

 In the second case, information about mean/scale values should be provided to the Model Optimizer to embed it to the generated IR.
-Model Optimizer provides a number of command line parameters to specify them: `--scale`, `--scale_values`, `--mean_values`, `--mean_file`.
+Model Optimizer provides a number of command line parameters to specify them: `--scale`, `--scale_values`, `--mean_values`.

 If both mean and scale values are specified, the mean is subtracted first and then scale is applied.
 Input values are *divided* by the scale value(s).